-Subsequent Philanthropy, Business Consulting and Education
+Subsequent Philanthropy, Business Consulting, and Education

 As mentioned, Karim’s role in founding and developing YouTube, though absolutely indispensable, was not something that he initially had much interest in capitalizing upon.
 Instead, Karim chose to go off to Stanford University to continue his study of computer science while his two colleagues took care of the day-to-day operations of the site.
-In 2006, Karim earned a Masters of Science in Computer Science from Stanford University.
+In 2006, Karim earned a Master of Science in Computer Science from Stanford University.

-Following this, Karim founded his own venture capital firm with his partners Kevin Hartz and Keith Rabois called Youniversity Ventures.
+Following this, Karim founded his own venture capital firm with his partners Kevin Hartz, and Keith Rabois called Youniversity Ventures.
 The firm has since become known simply as YVentures, and it offers not only startup capital but also consulting services to young and interesting companies in the technology sector.

-One of Karim’s most distinguished and consequential philanthropic acts was to become a seed investor in Airbnb, the house and apartment rental app, in April of 2009.
+One of Karim’s most distinguished and consequential philanthropic acts was to become a seed investor in Airbnb, the house and apartment rental app, in April 2009.
 YVentures has also provided seed investments to companies like Reddit, Postmates, Eventbrite, and HEO Robotics.

 Since stepping away from YouTube, Karim has also done quite a bit of public speaking over the years on technology-related topics.
 In particular, he has expressed great interest in providing seed investments, consulting services, and motivation for tech startups in countries like Malaysia.
 From time to time, he has also expressed interest in following in his mother’s footsteps and becoming a professor, though he thus far appears not to have done so.

 In 2013 and 2021, the generally reticent Karim managed to attract some public attention and support for opposing certain policies that had been enacted at the company he had helped to start.
-In 2013, he publicly opposed Google’s decision to, announced on November 6, of that year, to force all YouTube users to make Google+ accounts as a condition for commenting on videos.
+In 2013, he publicly opposed Google’s decision, announced on November 6th of that year, to force all YouTube users to make Google+ accounts as a condition for commenting on videos.
 In the wake of this decision, Karim simply wrote wryly on his YouTube account, “[W]hy the fuck do I need a Google+ account to comment on a video”?
-By April of 2019, Google had closed Google+ plus in response to a combination of public pressure and persistent security threats.
+By April 2019, Google had closed Google+ plus in response to a combination of public pressure and persistent security threats.

 Then, in November of 2021, Karim began sharply criticizing Google’s decision to remove the dislike counter on YouTube videos.
 In the description of “Me at the zoo,” Karim initially said that, “When every YouTuber agrees that removing dislikes is a stupid idea, it probably is.”
-In an expanded statement in the description of the video, he later said of the decision that, “I have never seen a less enthusiastic, more reluctant announcement of something that is supposed to be great,” and that the reason for the change is “not a good one, and not one that will be publicly disclosed.”
+In an expanded statement in the description of the video, he later said of the decision, “I have never seen a less enthusiastic, more reluctant announcement of something that is supposed to be great,” and that the reason for the change is “not a good one, and not one that will be publicly disclosed.”
 He then predicted that because YouTube has essentially eliminated users’ ability to sift good content from bad content, the platform will inevitably decline.